hubert/takeout/README.md

 ## To run

-1) First, clone the repo
+1) Clone the repo
+2) Bundle to install the necessary gems

-2) Either:
+3) Either:

 ```shell
 $ takeout order FILENAME ITEM1 ITEM2...
 ITEM N